 After students arrive on-campus, they will be able to once again register for courses.
 After classes begin, all students enter into the "Drop/Add Period," where they can continue adding and dropping courses.

 After Arrival On Campus

 - Get a UGA student ID.
 THE UGA ID is a very important document and it grants access to most of UGA facilities/services.
 It contains a student’s 81#, which is the UGAID number.
 For example, students use the UGA ID to ride the city bus for free, to have student discounts around town (on and off-campus), and so forth.
-To get a UGA student ID, a student needs to take a photo ID (passport, driver’s license, etc.) and $20 to the UGA Card Office.
+To get a UGA student ID, a student needs to go to the UGA Card Office, located in the Tate Center.
+They will pay $35, have their picture taken, and will be able to leave with their card in 5-30 minutes, depending on the line.
 The UGA ID is ready after a few minutes.
-This is a one-time fee (unless a student loses the UGA ID and needs another one).
 For more information, please check the UGA Card Office website.

-- Situate yourself on campus.
-The University of Georgia has a huge campus.
-These are the five main facilities students must learn how to get to: student dorms, dining hall, library, building where they have classes, and the health center.
-The campus map is a good resource to be used prior the beginning of classes to avoid late arrivals.
-Students need to ride a UGA bus on campus need to check out the live bus routes.
+- Explore campus.
+The campus map is a good resource to be used to understand where different classes will be located.
+Students have access to free UGA buses on campus and can check live bus routes.
 Students who live off campus and ride a city bus need to check the time tables on the Athens transit website.
 Students who wish to park a motor vehicle at UGA can find information about fees and parking decks here.

 - Update U.S. address in Athena.
 In order to successfully register for some services at the University of Georgia, such as the Health Insurance Waiver, students must provide a U.S. address in Athena (on or off-campus).

 2. How to save money on textbooks and school supplies?Students who wish to save some money on textbooks and other school supplies can refer to the five strategies below: